TUDelft-books/CIEM5000/book/workshop1/Workshop_1_Implement.md

 +++

 Our matrix method implementation is now completely stored in a local package, consisting of three classes.
-If you need a refresher on how to code with Classes and Objects, refer to the [section on Object Oriented Programming in the MUDE-book](https://mude.citg.tudelft.nl/2024/book/external/learn-programming/book/python/oop/classes.html), with additionally [programming assignment 1.7](https://mude.citg.tudelft.nl/2024/files/Week_1_7/PA_1_7_classy_distributions.html)
+If you need a refresher on how to code with Classes and Objects, refer to the [section on Object Oriented Programming in the MUDE-book](https://mude.citg.tudelft.nl/book/2025/programming/week_2_1.html), with additionally [programming assignment 2.1](https://mude.citg.tudelft.nl/workbook-2025/assignments/PA2.1/README.html).
+A recap on local packages can be found in the [MUDE book too](https://mude.citg.tudelft.nl/book/2025/programming/week_2_5.html), with additionally [programming assignment 2.5](https://mude.citg.tudelft.nl/workbook-2025/assignments/PA2.5/README.html).

 +++